-9. SAFETY PLANS
+10. SAFETY PLANS (SP)

-Prior to the start of work, the Contractor will have prepared, BPA will have reviewed and accepted, and Contractor will implement the written Safety Plan (SP) for each contract or task order.
-All SPs will utilize the BPA-approved SP Template.
+Prior to the start of work, the Prime contractor will have prepared, BPA will have reviewed and accepted, and the Prime contractor will implement the written Safety Plan (SP) for each contract or task order.
+All SPs will utilize the BPA-approved SP template.
 Link to the Safety Plan template is found here.

-- 9.1 Based on the hazards and risks associated with the contract or task order, BPA may determine that an Abbreviated Safety Plan is acceptable. - 9.2 The CO will notify the Contractor if the Abbreviated SP is an acceptable alternative for the contract or task order.
-Link to the abbreviated Safety Plan template is found here">here. - 9.3 The Contractor's written SP be submitted to BPA.
+- 10.1 Based on the hazards and risks associated with the contract or task order, BPA may determine that an abbreviated Safety Plan is acceptable. - 10.2 The CO will notify the Prime Contractor if the Abbreviated SP is an acceptable alternative for the contract or task order.
+Link to the abbreviated Safety Plan template is found here. - 10.3 The Prime Contractor's written SP shall be submitted to BPA.
 The SP must have a completed review with no exception prior to mobilization.
 BPA will have 10 business days to review and respond.
-If the BPA Safety Organization determines the SP to be insufficient, they may stop the contractor's right to start any or all of the on-site work. - 9.4 If BPA requests that the SP be revised and resubmitted following review, the revised portions will be highlighted or indicated with track changes when resubmitted.
-The BPA will have 3 business days to review and respond to the Contractor's revisions to the SP. - 9.5 The Contractor will make the SP available to all workers at the job site.
+If the BPA Safety Organization determines the SP to be insufficient, they may delay the the Prime Contractor's right to start of any or all of the on-site work. - 10.4 Safety plans will clearly identify subcontracted work and include measures taken by the Prime Contractor to ensure subcontractors are conducting work safely in conformance with all applicable state/Federal and contractual safety requirements. - 10.5 If BPA requests that the SP be revised and resubmitted following review, the revised portions will be highlighted or indicated with track changes when resubmitted.
+The BPA will have 3 business days to review and respond to the Prime Contractor's revisions to the SP. - 10.6 The Prime Contractor will make the SP available to all workers at the job site.
 The SP will posted at the job site for the duration of the work.
 All workers must be familiar with its content.
-The SP will be available to BPA upon request. - 9.6 The Contractor will ensure that their subcontractors, suppliers, and support personnel follow all safety and health requirements and that all personnel working on the project are knowledgeable of the content in the SP. - 9.7 The Contractor will monitor applicability and update the SP onsite when/as conditions change and a final version provided to the COR during closeout. - 9.8 Job Hazard Analysis (OSHA 3071 JHA).
-BPA's Safety Plan template requires the Contractor to submit a detailed Safety Plan (SP).
-Contractors can use a formal JHA, JSA, AHA or other hazard analysis tool for job planning.
+The SP will be available to BPA upon request. - 10.7 The Prime Contractor will ensure that their subcontractors, suppliers, and support personnel follow all safety and health requirements and that all personnel working on the project are knowledgeable of the content in the SP. - 10.8 The Prime Contractor will monitor applicability and update the SP onsite when and as conditions change and a final version provided to the COR demobilization from BPA property or upon end of contract performance period, whichever occurs first.. - 10.9 Job Hazard Analysis (OSHA 3071 JHA).
+BPA's Safety Plan template requires the Prime Contractor to submit a detailed Safety Plan (SP).
+Prime Contractors can use a formal Job Hazard Analysis, Job Safety Analysis, Activity Hazard Aanalysis or other hazard analysis tool for job planning. - 10.10 Emergency Communications.
+The Prime Contractor shall ensure all contract personnel are aware of BPA building and facility evacuation routes and procedures posted in common areas of the building.

-- 9.9 Emergency Communications.
-Contractor shall ensure all contract personnel are aware of BPA building and facility evacuation routes and procedures posted in common areas of the building. - 9.9.1 The Contractor will ensure that field supervision maintains a reliable method of emergency communications from all right-of-way work areas in the event of accident or illness. - 9.9.2 The Contractor will ensure that field supervision maintains reliable communications at all times with the BPA Clearance Holder when working under the protection of a Clearance or Hold Order.
+- 10.10.1 The Prime Contractor will ensure that field supervision maintains a reliable method of emergency communications from all right-of-way work areas in the event of accident or illness. - 10.10.2 The Prime Contractor will ensure that field supervision maintains reliable communications at all times with the Clearance Holder when working under the protection of a Clearance or Hold Order.

-10. EMERGENCY ACTION PLANNING (1926.35)
+11. EMERGENCY ACTION PLANNING (1926.35)

 As part of the SP submittal, Emergency Action Plans (EAP) are required.
 The emergency action plan will be in writing, kept at the workplace, and available to employees for their review.
-The plan will address those designated actions employers and employees will take to ensure employee safety from fire and other emergencies.
+The plan will address those designated actions employers and Contractors and their employees will take to ensure employee safety from fire and other emergencies.